Assistant Football Coach

 - Demonstrated management skills.

-- Ability to interact effectively with a wide variety of ethnically, racially, and culturally diverse populations
+- Ability to interact effectively with a wide variety of ethnically, racially, and culturally diverse populations and socioeconomic groups.

 - Demonstrated ability to produce effective game plans and performances.

 - Represent the University in a professional and responsible manner that is consistent with the stated values of the institution.

 - Adherence to all NCAA and PFL conference regulations.

 Certificates, Licenses, Registrations:

 - Heartsaver CPR /AED /First Aid certification required.
 (Must have this certificate within 6 weeks of employment)

 - NCAA Division I Coaches Certification, (yearly).
 (Must have this certification within 6 weeks of employment.)